ARTenshi/robovision_ros2/robovision_4/README.md

     self.call_get_point_center_server(self.x_, self.y_)
 ```

-Every time we want to call our service, we use this function.
-We will explain this function next.
+Every time we want to call our service, we use this function so, you can use it as a template.
+We will explain it next.

 #### **Creating the Client and Making a Request**